Sheridan, Oregon: History

 On July 18, 1913, a fire that destroyed most of the commercial district caused $300,000 in damage.
 Most of the buildings were rebuilt with brick within six months.
 On October 30, 1930, the Jesuits purchased an 891 acre farm on a hill overlooking the city.
 There they started St. Francis Xavier's Novitiate, a school for training priests for the order.
 Opening in a new building and several existing farm buildings in 1931, St. Francis Xavier's added more buildings over the next several decades.

 In 1932, the state built a highway through Sheridan from McMinnville to the Oregon Coast, which became Oregon Route 18 or the Salmon River Highway.
 With funds received through the Works Progress Administration, the current steel bridge across the South Yamhill River was built and opened in 1939.
 By 1940, agriculture was still a major industry, and the timber industry was growing in importance to the local economy.
 At that time the city had grown to a population of 1,008 people.

 The state built a bypass around Sheridan and Willamina that opened in 1957 to carry Oregon Route 18 on the south end of the city.
 The old alignment through the center of town became Oregon Route 18 Business.
 Sheridan had its largest flooding in history on December 22, 1964.
 The South Yamhill overflowed its banks and isolated the town for two days.
 The Jesuits sold their training school in 1974 to the Delphian Foundation, who then opened The Delphian School at the site in 1976.

-In 1989, a federal minimum and medium security prison, Federal Correctional Institution - Sheridan, opened on the south side of the city.
+In 1989, a federal minimum and medium security prison called the Federal Correctional Institution opened on the south side of Sheridan.
 At that time, Sheridan had a population of around 2,500 people.
 Sheridan moved its city hall into the old railroad station in January 1993, and expanded the renovated building in 1995.
-The U.S. Census Bureau erroneously listed the city's population as 3,570 in the 2000 Census after mis-listing the prison's population in the wrong census tract.
+The U.S. Census Bureau erroneously listed Sheridan's population as 3,570 in the 2000 Census after mis-listing the prison's population in the wrong census tract.
 This error of about 2000 people was enough to throw off the state legislative districts beyond their margin of acceptance and the Oregon Supreme Court ruled the Secretary of State must re-draw the boundary lines to match the correct data.
-The city also counts the prison population as part of the city's official population.
+Sheridan also counts the prison population as part of the city's official population.
 In December 2008, a two-alarm fire gutted the 1875 United Methodist Church in the city.